mctrl-io/mctrl/README.md

   Fox: Actually, you literally just did that.

   Otter: Look, bro, I'm about to lose my cool all over you.
+Step up to my tub if you're feeling like feisty, Fox.

   Fox: I thought Otters were always cool.

   Otter: That's what my therapist keeps telling me, but then again, my therapist is a snake.
 I call him Dr. Slinky Shrinky.
 To his face, and he takes it because I'm paying him.

-  Fox: Does that help you?
+  Fox: Please stop splashing water at me.

-  Otter: It gets a testy otter through the session.
+  Otter: It's getting me through this interview.
 Let's get started, shall we?

   Fox: Yes, please.